-Once you have set up the SAN48B-5 in a rack or as a standalone switch, it is time to give it power and a basic configuration.
-If you are going to use the SAN48B-5 in a single-switch setup, you can use EZSwitchSetup to complete the basic configuration.
+Once you have set up the SAN24B-5 in a rack or as a standalone switch, it is time to attach power and set up a basic configuration.
+If you are going to use the SAN24B-5 in a single-switch setup, you can use EZSwitchSetup to complete the basic configuration.

 See the EZSwitchSetup CD, included with the switch, for more information.
-You can also use the SAN48B-5 Quick Start Guide.
-If you do not want to use EZSwitch Setup, follow the instructions in the rest of this section.
+You can also use the SAN24B-5 Quick Start Guide.
+If you do not want to use EZSwitch Setup, follow the instructions in this section.